rmkraus/video-search-and-summarization-devx/.devx/lab_setup/README.md

 <img src="_static/robots/startup.png" alt="VSS Robot Character" style="float:right; max-width:350px;margin:15px;" />

-Before getting started, we will use Docker Compose to start the blueprint.
+Before getting started, we will use Docker Compose to start the Blueprint.

 To do this, you will need an NVIDIA API Key.
 If you don't already have one, you can [generate an API Key](https://build.nvidia.com/settings/api-keys).
 This will begin with `nvapi-.....`.